-- (a) The Network Technical Code sets out details of the technical requirements which the Network Operator shall satisfy as a condition of connection of any plant and equipment to a power system. - (b) the Network Operator is to ensure that it has the rights prescribed in its access agreements with all un-licenced Network Users that permit the provisions in the Code to be fulfilled by the relevant Network User, and in a time consistent with the urgency of the direction or request; and - (c) The Network Operator, in its role as a System Participant, shall respond to any direction or reasonable request of the Power System Controller issued in accordance with clause 3.3.
-In particular if that direction or request involves an action required to be performed by an un-licenced Network User, the Network Operator is to pass that direction on to that Network User. - (d) The Network Operator, in its role as System Participant, shall pass on to unlicenced Network Users relevant information or reports on power system matters that it receives from time to time from the Power System Controller. - (e) The Network Operator, in its role as System Participant, shall inform the Power System Controller of nominated contact personnel from un-licenced Network Users, identified by the Power System Controller, for the purpose of giving or receiving operational communications in relation to its facilities. - (f) The Network Operator, in its role as System Participant and through access agreements, shall oblige relevant un-licenced Network Users to comply with any operating protocol and arrangements determined from time to time by the Power System Controller in accordance with clause 1.7.4.
+- (a) The Network Technical Code sets out details of the technical requirements which the Network Operator shall satisfy as a condition of connection of any plant and equipment to a power system. - (a)(b) the Network Operator is to ensure that it has the rights prescribed in its access agreements with all un-licenced Network Users that permits the provisions in clause 3.3.3(b)(2)the Code to be fulfilled by the relevant Network User, and in a time consistent with the urgency of the direction or request; and - The Network Operator, in its role as a System Participant, shall respond to any direction or reasonable request of the Power System Controller issued in accordance with clause 3.3.
+In particular if that direction or request involves an action required to be performed by an un-licenced Network User, the Network Operator is to pass that direction on to the that Network User.: - the Network Operator is to ensure that it has the rights prescribed in its access agreements with all un-licenced Network Users that permits the provision in clause 3.3.3(b)(2) to be fulfilled by the relevant Network User, and in a time consistent with the urgency of the direction or request; and - if that direction or request involves an action required to be performed by an un-licenced Network User, the Network Operator is to pass that direction on to the that Network User.

-- (g) The Network Operator shall participate in any audit or investigation of system technical matters by the Power System Controller. - (h) The Network Operator shall rectify any technical non-compliance identified by the Power System Controller within the time specified by the Power System Controller.
+- (d) The Network Operator, in its role as System Participant, shall pass on to one or more un-licenced Network Users relevant information or reports on power system matters that it receives is provided to it from time to time from by the Power System Controller. - (e) The Network Operator, in its role as System Participant, shall inform the Power System Controller of nominated contact personnel from un-licenced Network Users, identified by the Power System Controller, for the purpose of giving or receiving operational communications in relation to its facilities. - (f) The Network Operator, in its role as System Participant and through the access agreements, shall oblige relevant un-licenced Network Users to comply with establish any operating protocol and arrangements with the Power System Controller in accordance with clause 1.7.4. - (b)(g) The Network Operator shall participate in any audit or investigation of system technical matters by the Power System Controller. - (h) The Network Operator shall rectify any technical non-compliance identified by the Power System Controller within the time specified by the Power System Controller.